ailabs-software/learn_my_vacation_mapper/1-set_up_dart_project.md

 # Set up our Dart project
+**Goal: ** At the end of this section, you will have a [hello world](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) running in Dart!
+This will set you up with a suitable project structure for building an SPA web application.

 Open your terminal.

 Change directories (`cd`) to the directory where you'd like to work on this project, if desired.